janwilmans/guidelines/README.md

 My approach typically deviates from other sources through simplification.
 I try to offer guidance even when the answer is "it depends."
 My reasoning is that, while it does depend, having a go-to default is valuable.
 The more we choose these defaults, the less surprising the code becomes.

 I also strive to keep it brief.
 Nobody wants to read a 200-page document before they start coding, and it's difficult to keep all of that in mind all the time.
-This is why I provide the 'Highest Level Summary' below and why there is some redundancy between [this](README.md) document and the [detailed document](guidelines_details.md).
+This is why I provide the [Highest Level Summary](#highest-level-summary) below and why there is some redundancy between [this](README.md) document and the [detailed document](guidelines_details.md).

 # Guidelines